iam-git-shashank/nest-chat-auth/README.md

 ## Description
-Chat Application with Authentication in nestJs
+Social Media with Authentication in NestJs+Socketio+MickroOrm

 ## Workflow